 The clustering process works by moving across the map and identifying clusters of coordinates that fall within the x,y tolerance of one another.
 ArcGIS uses this algorithm to discover, clean up, and manage shared geometry between features.
-This means that coordinates are deemed to be coincident (and are snapped to the same shared coordinate location).
+This means that coordinates are coincident (and are snapped to the same shared coordinate location).
 This is fundamental to many GIS operations and concepts.

 The default x,y tolerance is set to 0.001 meters or its equivalent in the units of the dataset's real-world coordinate system (in other words, 0.001 meters on the ground).
 For example, if your coordinate system is recorded in state plane feet, the default x,y tolerance is 0.003281 feet (0.03937 inches).

 The default value for the x,y tolerance is 10 times the default x,y resolution, and this is recommended for most cases.
 You have the option to set a larger tolerance value for data that has less coordinate accuracy or a smaller value for a dataset with extremely high accuracy.

 It is important to note that the x,y tolerance is not intended to be used to generalize geometry shapes.
 Instead, it's intended to integrate line work and boundaries during topological operations.
 That means integrating coordinates that fall within very small distances of one another.
 Because coordinates can move in both x and y by as much as the x,y tolerance, you can resolve many potential problems by processing datasets with commands that use the x,y tolerance.
 These include handling of extremely small overshoots or undershoots, automatic sliver removal of duplicate segments, and coordinate thinning along boundary lines.